markice25/population-rollup/README.md

 # Performance Test
 1. Data augmentation
 The provided data set is only 10MB.
 In order to test the performance of multi-processing, data is augmented by repeating the same data by 1000 times.
 The augmented data-set is 5GB
-2. Multi-processing vs Single processing
-Performance test is run on a computer with Intel CORE i5 8th Gen, and memeroy of 8G.
-Multi-processing program with 8 process takes 65 seconds to finish while sigle-processing takes 278 seconds to complete.
+2. Multi-processing vs Sequential execution Performance test is run on a computer with Intel CORE i5 8th Gen, and memeroy of 8G.
+Multi-processing program with 8 process takes 65 seconds to finish while sequential execution takes 278 seconds to complete.
 Multi-processing program is much more efficient!

 # Run instruction
 <pre>